-5

-Figure 5.7: Step 5.9, Vivado reporting changes to the IP in your high-level design
+Figure 5-7: Step 5.9, Vivado reporting changes to the IP in your high-level design

-Ensure it is selected and hit upgrade selected button (Vivado will now upgrade the IP, retaining all existing connections)
+Tick the checkbox associated with our IP and click the upgrade selected button.
+Vivado will now upgrade the instantiated IP while retaining all existing connections.

-Regenerate the HDL wrapper for your high-level design
+Regenerate the HDL wrapper for your high-level design, and save your project file.

-Hit the Generate bitstream button (which should also synthesise and implement your high-level design) and wait for this to finish

-Open Implemented Design

-File > Export > Export Hardware for SDK
+Generate a bitstream for the project.

+Once generated, open the ‘Implemented Design’ and export it to the SDK so that we can begin the development of driver software for interfacing with our custom IP.

-5.c Interfacing with the Custom IP
+Interfacing with the Custom IP

-On the software side of things, all that remains is to write some interface code and test the functionality of the hardware.
-When creating the application project it’s generally best to use the “Hello World” example project as a template, since one of the first steps that it performs is to initialize the UART.
+In this section you will write C code to integrate and test our new IP with the CPU.
+When creating the application project, it is best to use the “Hello World” example project as a template because one of the first steps that the application performs is to initialize the UART.

-You will need to “#include xparameters.h”; if you read near the top of the file you should find the definition of the LAB0_IP_0_S00_AXI_BASEADDR and HIGHADDR.
-The addresses should correspond to those listed in Vivado’s “Address Editor”, and since the generated IP has a 4 register implementation, only the bottom 4 bits of the address sent will be seen on the Slave’s side (byte addressing, 32 bit data bus).
-You should also “#include <xil_io.h>” to get the Xil_OUT32/Xil_IN32 function definitions.
+You will need to #include “xparameters.h” to import the definitions shown in Figure 5-8.
+These addresses should correspond to those listed in Vivado’s “Address Editor”.
+Since the generated IP has a 4 register implementation, only the bottom 4 bits of the address will be seen at the Slave (byte addressing, 32 bit data bus).
+You should also #include <xil_io.h> to get the Xil_Out32/Xil_in32 function definitions.